denwr96/gifsearch/README.md

 - **domain** — app model
 - **presentation** — screens, widgets, controller, providers

-Navigation is separated from page widget code using `go_router`.
+Navigation is separated from page widget code using go_router, route constants, and a small navigation helper.

 State management is implemented with `Riverpod`.

+Network availability handling is implemented with a dedicated internet connection service and Riverpod providers for offline/online UI state.

 ## Setup